SAFE-Stack/docs/docs/recipes/javascript/third-party-react-package.md

 # How Do I Use a Third Party React Package?

-To use a third party React package in a SAFE application, you need to write an F# wrapper around it.
+To use a third-party React library in a SAFE application, you need to write an F# wrapper around it.
 There are two ways for doing this – using [Fable.React](https://www.nuget.org/packages/Fable.React/) or using [Feliz](https://zaid-ajaj.github.io/Feliz/).

 ## Prerequisites